 GET OUT and GET MOVIN'!!!
 If you are hiking, walking or biking, your miles will count towards the option Nr.
 2!
 Get outside of your comfort zone and see what you can accomplish in 11 months!
 The mileage must be biked, hiked or walked to receive credit.
 Whoever gets closest to the Gold, Bronze, and Silver goals will be the winner.

 Winners will be announced during Club's December camping/hiking event.
+We have a list of great prizes that will be raffled between the winners.

 Alabama State Park website: https://www.alapark.com/